sfigg/commercialization-public/docset/customize/mdm/enterprisedataprotection-csp.md

 <p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
 Value type is integer.

 <a href="" id="settings-smbautoencryptedfileextensions"></a>**Settings/SMBAutoEncryptedFileExtensions**
-<p style="margin-left: 20px">Specifies a list of extensions to be encrypted when copying from SMB share.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies a list of extensions to be encrypted when copying from SMB share.
 When this policy is not specified, the existing auto-encryption behavior is applied.
 When this policy is configured, only files with the extensions in the list will be encrypted.</p>
 <p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
 Value type is string.

 <a href="" id="settings-edpshowicons"></a>**Settings/EDPShowIcons**